 The RoboCup Standard Platform League offers unique possibilities to use code from other teams.
 In spirit of the RoboCup every team is generally allowed to use code from other teams to push the league further with their own research.
 This use must be cited.
-However, every participant of the RoboCup has to limit their code usage to ensure that their team contributes RoboCup has a duty to contribute to the league.
-The code usage rules for every applicant are as follows
+However, every participant of RoboCup has a duty to contribute to the league.

-To qualify, every team must make at least novel contribution within their soccer software.
-A team must have made at least one contribution within the last 3 years.
+To qualify, every team must make at least one novel contribution within their soccer software - A team must have made at least one contribution within the last 3 years.
 Contributions outside of this period are no longer considered sufficiently novel and a team must make at least one new contribution.
 It is also mandatory for a team to use their novel contribution in all competition games.
 A novel contribution is: